 Elspeth Cooper was born in 1968 and raised in Newcastle upon Tyne in the north east of England.
 A fantasy reader from an early age, she began writing her own stories when still a child and never quite grew out of it.

-In 2004 she was diagnosed with MS but carried on working until 2009, when continuing ill-health forced her to give up a 21-year career in IT and now she writes full-time.
+In 2004 she was diagnosed with MS, which five years later forced her to give up a 21-year career in IT.
+Now she writes full-time.
 Songs of the Earth, published in 2011 by Gollancz, was her first novel, and the first in The Wild Hunt Quartet.

-A sword-owning, tea-drinking imagineer, she lives in Northumberland with her husband and two cats in a house full of books.
+A sword-owning, tea-drinking imagineer, she lives in Northumberland with her husband and a house full of books.

 The Wild Hunt Quartet:

 - Library Journal ‘Debut of the Month’ February 2012, starred review

 - shortlisted for the 2012 David Gemmell Legend Awards ‘Morningstar’

 - The Raven’s Shadow (August 2013)

 - The Dragon House (coming soon)